Skip to content

 dotnet add package SdJwt.Net.Wallet

-• EU Trust Lists: Issuer validation via LOTL
+• EU Trust Lists: issuer validation via LOTL

-• PID/mDL Support: Core credential formats
+• PID/mDL support: core credential formats

-1. Create an EUDI Wallet
+1. Create an EUDIW-style reference wallet

 using SdJwt.Net.Eudiw;